Nearly 90 Drones Crash During Vivid Sydney Light Show at Darling Harbour

 Key Facts

-- About 90 drones fell into Sydney’s Darling Harbour during a Vivid Sydney aerial show.
+- Almost 90 drones fell from the sky over Sydney's Darling Harbour during a winter light show.

-- Both Vivid Sydney organisers and the UK company behind the show attributed the issue to technical difficulties.
+- Vivid Sydney organisers and the UK company behind the drone show attributed the incident to technical difficulties.

-- The drone malfunction occurred during the 7.30pm show on Monday.
+- The incident occurred during Monday’s 7.30pm show.

 What Happened